 But our luck is not limited to the flavors and aromas that Cinnamon lends to our kitchens; Cinnamon also provides innumerable benefits to our health.
 Here are several reasons you might want to take that dusty jar of reddish-brown powder down from the spice-rack and bring some Cinnamon into your life.

-1. A half-teaspoon a day may help blood sugar levels.
+1. A half-teaspoon a day may support healthy blood sugar levels

 In examining the impacts of different foods on blood sugar levels, researchers discovered a curious thing: apple-pie was actually beneficial to blood sugar.
 After poking around, they identified Cinnamon as the culprit.
-Various components of the bark work together to modulate the entire process of blood-sugar regulation; acting at the level of the stomach to slow stomach emptying and absorption of sugar into the blood stream — as well as at the level of the cell, where components of Cinnamon mimic insulin and mediate the damaging effects of sugar through their antioxidant effects.
+Various components of the bark work together to modulate the entire process of blood-sugar regulation; acting at the level of the stomach to slow stomach emptying and absorption of sugar into the blood stream — as well as at the level of the cell, where components of Cinnamon mimic insulin and mediate the damaging effects of sugar through their free radical scavenging effects.
 And only a half-teaspoon a day was found to show significant benefits.

 Cinnamon is good for your heart — and not just because of all the warm-fuzzy feelings it inspires.
-Cinnamon's antioxidant activity extends to the blood vessels, where it protects against the damaging effects of sugar and other free radicals, reducing damage and signs of inflammation.
-Cinnamon has been found to lower blood pressure, reduce blood triglyceride levels, and decrease LDL cholesterol.
+Cinnamon's nutritive qualities extend to the blood vessels, where it protects against the damaging effects of sugar and other free radicals.

 3. Forget the first-aid kit: grab the Cinnamon.